Written by Lina Pena. Reviewed by Diana Licalzi, MS, RD, CDE.

 - sprinkle of cinnamon

-- 1 tbsp hemp seeds, optional (provides an extra boost of healthy fats, protein, helps to control blood sugar)
+- 1 tbsp hemp seeds, optional (provides an extra boost of healthy fats and protein, further helping to control blood sugar)

-Blend all ingredients in food processor.
+Blend all ingredients in a food processor or blender.
 Sprinkle with hemp seeds.
 Enjoy!

 Potassium Intake and Risk Of Stroke in Women With Hypertension and Nonhypertension in the Women's Health Initiative.
 Seth A;Mossavar-Rahmani Y;Kamensky V;Silver B;Lakshminarayan K;Prentice R;Van Horn L;Wassertheil-Smoller S; - https://pubmed.ncbi.nlm.nih.gov/25190445/

 NHS.
 2015.
 High Blood Pressure: Does it lead to Diabetes? https://www.nhs.uk/news/diabetes/high- blood-pressure-does-it-lead-to-diabetes/#:~:text=People%20with%20high%20blood %20pressure,risk%20of%20more%20than%2070%25